-The Accountable Officer has established an Audit and Assurance Committee (the Committee) as a Committee of the Executive Advisory Body to provide them with support in their responsibilities for issues of risk, control, governance and associated assurance through a process of constructive challenge.
+The Accountable Officer has established an Audit and Assurance Committee (the Committee) as a Committee of the Executive Advisory Body to provide them with support in their responsibilities for issues of risk, control and governance and associated assurance through a process of constructive challenge.

+The overall risk management process will be reviewed at least once a year to deliver assurance that it remains appropriate and effective.
 The Committee formally reports to both the Accountable Officer and Social Security Scotland's Executive Advisory Body.